Introduction

 Supported Platforms

 Linux: Only Ubuntu 24.04 LTS or newer versions with x86_64 CPU architecture are supported.
 Other Linux distributions may work but are not officially supported.
-Mac: Macs with Intel CPUs are not supported.
-Use an M1/M2/M3 mac.

 Prerequisites